pymc-devs/pymc/docs/source/developer_guide_implementing_distribution.md

 Some important things to keep in mind:

 1. Everything inside the `rng_fn` method is pure Python code (as are the inputs) and should not make use of other `Aesara` symbolic ops.
 The random method should make use of the `rng` which is a Numpy    {class}`~numpy.random.RandomState`, so that samples are reproducible.
 1. The `size` argument (together with the inputs shape) are the only way for the user to specify non-default `RandomVariable` dimensions.
-The `rng_fn` will have to take this into consideration for correct output. `size` is the specification used by `Numpy` and `Scipy` and works like PyMC3 `shape` for univariate distributions, but is different for multivariate distributions.
+The `rng_fn` will have to take this into consideration for correct output. `size` is the specification used by `Numpy` and `Scipy` and works like PyMC `shape` for univariate distributions, but is different for multivariate distributions.
 Unfortunately there is no general reference documenting how `size` ought to work for multivariate distributions.
 This [discussion](https://github.com/numpy/numpy/issues/17669) may be helpful to get more context.
 1. `Aesara` tries to infer the output shape of the `RandomVariable` (given a user-specified size) by introspection of the `ndim_supp` and `ndim_params` attributes.
 However, the default method may not work for more complex distributions.
 In that case, custom `_shape_from_params` (and less probably, `_infer_shape`) should also be implemented in the new `RandomVariable` class.
-One simple example is seen in the {class}`~pymc3.distributions.multivariate.DirichletMultinomialRV` where it was necessary to specify the `rep_param_idx` so that the `default_shape_from_params` helper method could do its job.
+One simple example is seen in the {class}`~pymc.distributions.multivariate.DirichletMultinomialRV` where it was necessary to specify the `rep_param_idx` so that the `default_shape_from_params` helper method could do its job.
 In more complex cases, it may not be possible to make use of the default helper, but those have not been found yet!
-1. It's okay to use the `rng_fn` `classmethods` of other Aesara and PyMC3 `RandomVariables` inside the new `rng_fn`.
+1. It's okay to use the `rng_fn` `classmethods` of other Aesara and PyMC `RandomVariables` inside the new `rng_fn`.
 For example if you are implementing a negative HalfNormal `RandomVariable`, your `rng_fn` can simply return `- halfnormal.rng_fn(rng, scale, size)`.

-*Note: In addition to `size`, the `PyMC3` API also provides `shape` and `dims` as alternatives to define a distribution dimensionality, but this is taken care of by {class}`~pymc3.distributions.Distribution`, and should not require any extra changes.*
+*Note: In addition to `size`, the PyMC API also provides `shape` and `dims` as alternatives to define a distribution dimensionality, but this is taken care of by {class}`~pymc.distributions.Distribution`, and should not require any extra changes.*

 For a quick test that your new `RandomVariable` `Op` is working, you can call the `Op` with the necessary parameters and then call `eval()` on the returned object: